Updated February 21, 2021

 How do I know what’s being served?

-Visit nutrition.umd.edu for menus, ingredients and allergens for all the great food served in the dining halls and at outpost locations.
+Visit nutrition.umd.edu for menus, ingredients and allergens for all the great food served in the dining halls.
 Filter your search by clicking on the icon in the upper right and selecting the icons that match the way you want to eat.
 Before you stop in for a meal, we suggest you look at the menus to get the best meal with the least delay in the serving area.

 Will my options be pretty limited because of these changes?